semgrep/semgrep/README.md

 Semgrep accelerates your security journey by swiftly scanning code and package dependencies for known issues, software vulnerabilities, and detected secrets with unparalleled efficiency.
 Semgrep offers:

-- **Code** for bugs & vulnerabilities using custom or pre-built rules
+- **Code** to find bugs & vulnerabilities using custom or pre-built rules
-- **Supply Chain** dependencies for known vulnerabilities
+- **Supply Chain** to find dependencies with known vulnerabilities
-- **Secrets** and hard-coded credentials that shouldn't be checked into source code Semgrep analyzes code locally on your computer or in your build environment: **by default, code is never uploaded**.
+- **Secrets** to find hard-coded credentials that shouldn't be checked into source code

+Semgrep analyzes code locally on your computer or in your build environment: **by default, code is never uploaded**.
 [Get started →.](#getting-started-)

 <a href="#option-1-getting-started-from-the-cli">
 <img src="https://raw.githubusercontent.com/returntocorp/semgrep/develop/images/semgrep-scan-cli.jpg" alt="Semgrep CLI image"/></a>